johanhedin/ctd/README.md

 ====
 [![C++ CI](https://github.com/johanhedin/ctd/actions/workflows/ci.yaml/badge.svg)](https://github.com/johanhedin/ctd/actions/workflows/ci.yaml)

-`ctd` is a small example how to build a deamon with C++17 and cmake.
+`ctd` is a small example how to build a deamon with threads in C++17 and with cmake.
 It include examples of how to parse command line arguments with `argparse`, how read yaml configuration files with `yaml-cpp` and how to log with `spdlog`.
 The cmake files work with cmake from 3.6 all the way up to 3.28.

 Requirements
 ----